cuba-platform/cuba-sdk/Readme.md

 # 1. Overview <a name="overview"></a>

-CUBA SDK is a command-line tool that provides an ability to resolve, export and upload to external repository all dependencies for CUBA framework, add-ons or any external library with few simple commands.
+CUBA SDK is a command-line tool that provides an ability to resolve, export and upload to an external repository all dependencies for CUBA framework, add-ons or any external library with a few simple commands.
 SDK can be used as an embedded repository.
 This tool has a built-in [Nexus 3 repository](https://www.sonatype.com/nexus-repository-oss).

-CUBA SDK is a useful tool if it is required to develop applications with limited network environment.
+CUBA SDK is a useful tool if it is required to develop applications with a limited network environment.

 ### Main CUBA SDK features

-- IDE-Agnostic command line tool.
+- IDE-Agnostic command-line tool.
 - Can be installed on CI server.
-- Automatically collect and resolve all artifact dependencies.
+- Automatically collects and resolves all artifact dependencies.
-- Automatically download and resolve artifact sources.
+- Automatically downloads and resolves artifact sources.
-- User friendly command line interface.
+- User friendly command-line interface.
 - Supports external plugins.
-- Using Gradle to resolve artifact dependencies.
+- Uses Gradle to resolve artifact dependencies.
 - Checks for new artifacts versions and can install them automatically with all dependencies.
-- Can work with few a source and target repositories.
+- Can work with several source and target repositories.
-- Supports local `m2` repository as source or target repository.
+- Supports local `m2` repository as a source or target repository.
-- Can install and setup embedded Nexus OSS repository.
+- Can install and setup an embedded Nexus OSS repository.
 - Import/Export resolved artifacts with dependencies.
-- Integrated with CUBA addons marketplace.
+- Integrated with CUBA add-ons marketplace.
 - Supports different profiles for one CUBA SDK instance.

 # 2. Installation <a name="installation"></a>